hmc-cs-dzhang/language-design/language-design.md

 **Response**

-My main takeaway from _Growing a Language_ was that a good language should provide users with a small and useful set of building blocks.
-From there, the progammer should be able to compose the available tools to suit their specific need.
-We tried to use this same mentatility when adapting the Sound library to be a more usable API.
+Our main takeaway from _Growing a Language_ was that a good language should provide users with a small and useful set of building blocks.
+From there, the progammer should be able to compose the available tools to suit their needs.
+We tried to use this mentatility when adapting the Sound library to a more usable API.
 First, we created a "Sound" class which contained all of the methods for editing sounds.
 We tried to be consistent--each method took in a Sound (self) along with other parameters and returned a new Sound.
 This way, the user could easily compose functions using